 You have the right to say ‘no’ to any form of sex with any person at any time, no matter the reason why.

 It is a common misunderstanding that because someone does not actually say ‘no’ that consent is implied.
-Check in with your partner regularly during sexual activity and stop if they seem unresponsive, uncomfortable, quiet, etc. They might not be able to tell you to stop or that they are no longer comfortable in the situation.
+Check in with your partner regularly during sex and stop if they seem unresponsive, uncomfortable, quiet, etc. They might not be able to tell you to stop or that they are no longer comfortable in the situation.

 I've consented – can I change my mind?